yanganboada/bored-app/README.md

 - User can view local hosted events on map.
 - User can save the favorite event.
 - User can view saved events.
-- User can delete saved events.
-- User can share saved events.

 ## Preview